 The following sections contain reference material for the regular expressions used by this module.
-The regular expression reference is taken from the PCRE documentation, but converted as needed.

-The documentation is altered where appropriate and where the re module behaves differently than the PCRE library.
+The regular expression reference is based on the PCRE documentation, with changes in cases where the re module behaves differently to the PCRE library.

 PCRE regular expression details